 Plant voucher specimens are collected for reference and training herbaria at the Domain Support Facility and to provide a physical record of specimens at the external archive.
-To preserve fragile plant parts necessary for quality vouchers, specimens should be pressed the same day as collected or (less ideal) after no more than two - five days of refrigerator storage.
+To preserve fragile plant parts necessary for quality vouchers, specimens should be pressed the same day as collected or ideally within two days but not more than five days refrigerator storage.

 - Reference herbarium vouchers should be pressed, dried, mounted and labeled (RD[12]).
 In addition to the herbarium label, a new Type II 'archive barcode' should be generated in the specimen-specific record in the voucher application and attached to the herbarium sheet next to the label. - Archive vouchers must be pressed, dried (but not mounted), and a final herbarium label should be generated (RD[12]).
-In addition to the herbarium label, a new Type II barcode should be generated; leave the backing on the label such that it can be adhered to the herbarium sheet when the specimen is mounted. - Pass all samples destined for the internal reference herbarium, the external archive, or external identification through the -80°C freezer to kill any pests (RD[12]).
+In addition to the herbarium label, a new Type II barcode should be generated.
+Leave the backing on the label such that it can be adhered to the herbarium sheet when the specimen is mounted and include with the specimen in the newsprint.
+If the individual label is not removed without difficulty (the label is not easily cut from a sheet), the label can be adhered to archival paper used to generate labels. - Pass all samples destined for the internal reference herbarium, the external archive, or external identification through the -80°C freezer to kill any pests (RD[12]).